sforteln/lldb_scripts/README.md

 1. Clone the repo
 1. copy the .lldbinit file to your home dir or copy its contents to an existing .lldbinit file
+1. copy the python scrupts to ~/LLDB or change the paths at the end of .lldbinit
 1. restart lldb/xcode

 #### Manually import into lldb or xcode(from the lldb prompt in the debugger window)